Foil is one of our favourite art mediums. It’s cheap, easy to find, sparkly, reflective and really cool!

 - Tape (optional)

-This is a simple art activity that requires little set up and not much clean up either – foil collage is the perfect quick and easy art activity for kids, and their tired parents!
+This is a simple art activity that requires little set up and not much clean up either.
+Foil collage is the perfect quick and easy art activity for kids, and their tired parents!

-Art for Kids (and parents) Pinterest board.
+More Easy Art for Kids

 Your son has made lovely use of the space in this piece